bdnorris/DES-340/projects/project04.md

 But the Web experience is missing many of the cues we’ve relied on all our lives to negotiate spaces.
 Consider these oddities of Web space:

-**No sense of scale.** Even after we’ve used a Web site extensively, unless it’s a very small site we tend to have very little sense of how big it is (50 pages?
+**No sense of scale.** Even after we’ve used a Web site extensively unless it’s a very small site we tend to have very little sense of how big it is (50 pages?
 1,000?
 17,000?).
 For all we know, there could be huge corners we’ve never explored.
 Compare this to a magazine, a museum, or a department store, where you always have at least a rough sense of the seen/unseen ratio.

 The practical result is that it’s very hard to know whether you’ve seen everything of interest to you in a site, which means it’s hard to know when to stop looking.